 Massage and Physio

 Don't forget that our friends from Stride Physio and Performance will be setup at race HQ for the day.
 Go say "hi."
 Get a massage.
 Have them look at your twisted ankle.
-Recovery = beer, massage and BBQ... in any order.
+Recovery = beer, physio and poutine... in any order.

 The park golf course clubhouse will be open.
 The Town of Kyle is 21km north of the Landing, Stewart Valley is 15km south and the Swift Current is 35km south.
 You should be able to find the essentials at these locations.